ryrobes/rvbbit/backend/defs/fabric/clover-canvas/system.md

 It also contains an optional :style map for CSS changes that apply to the entire block instead of just that view.

-Re-charts is supported through a similar style of Reagent keywords and re-charts functions turned into keywords.
+Re-charts is supported through a similar style of Reagent keywords&re-charts functions turned into keywords.

 Ex re-charts "view":